Mango-information-systems/mango-is-website/business/_posts/2013-09-02-introductory-post.md

 {% capture m %}
 ###Company

-Mango Information Systems' core business is to provide businesses active the web with deep insights helping them take better decisions.
-To do this, we combine the power of business intelligence concepts - good ol' data-warehousing - and the beauty of web technologies - social media, cloud computing and big data, beyond the buzzwords.
+Mango Information Systems is a Belgian company helping businesses take better decisions thanks to data analysis.
+To do this, we combine the power of business intelligence concepts - good ol' data-warehousing - to the beauty of web technologies - social media, data visualizations and big data, beyond the buzzwords.

-(put image here, - metaphoric? - about BI, the web, and us as combining both)

-We are building a twitter analytics tool called [tribalytics](http://tribalytics.com), it segments your market and helps you better plan your campaigns, you should [check it out !](http://tribalytics.com)
+We are building a software <strong>helping marketers better target their social media campaigns</strong> by segmenting followers populations on twitter and identifying local and niche influencers.
+It is called <strong>[tribalytics](http://tribalytics.com)</strong>, you should [check it out !](http://tribalytics.com).
+You can view the other products and services we provide

 {% endcapture %}{{ m | markdownify }}</div>
 <div class="section">